1000buffalogenomes/1000buffalogenomes.github.io/aboutme.md

 </div></p>

 ### Collaborators
-These are the list of key-players in this project:
+Key-players in this project (hopefully more to be added ✨):
 - <a href="https://www.pcc.gov.ph/">Philippine Carabao Center</a>
-- list
-- list

 ### Goals
 - Organise research groups and harmonise our project direction for the water buffaloes